avast/clockwork/README.md

 An adoption of the map-reduce paradigm based on the concept of coroutines to the world of stream data processing.

+If you have some experience of writing offline jobs for Hadoop or other map-reduce frameworks you will find Clockwork very familiar since it uses the same programming model.
+The important difference is that, in contrast to Hadoop, Clockwork is primarily designed for writing online tasks like processing text stream data (like [Twitter firehose](https://dev.twitter.com/docs/streaming-apis/streams/public)). while thinking in the map-reduce way.

+The following code demonstrates how the classical map-reduce introductory example - The Word Count - can be rewritten to Clockwork.
+The original Hadoop example can be found here: [Hadoop WordCount tutorial](http://www.cloudera.com/content/cloudera-content/cloudera-docs/HadoopTutorial/CDH4/Hadoop-Tutorial/ht_topic_5.html)

 ```java
 public class WordSplitter extends Mapper<Long, String, String, Long> {
     @Override